Asian stocks gain after Wall Street has best day in 6 weeks

 At the annual session of China’s rubberstamp legislature, the government set this year’s economic growth target at “around 5% ” as it tries to rebuild business activity following the end of anti-virus controls that kept millions of people at home.

 Chinese leader Xi Jinping has said the priority is an economic revival based on consumer spending after growth sank to 3% last year, its second-lowest level since at least the 1970s.
-But officials who briefed media Monday about economic planning did not provide fresh or specific policy initiatives to attain that goal.
+Officials who briefed media Monday about economic planning did not provide fresh or specific policy initiatives to attain that goal.

 “The slower-than-expected GDP growth target set by the government of around 5% matches our GDP forecast of 5% for this year,” ING said in a commentary.
 “The government realizes that a weakening external market would impose challenges to China’s export-related industries.”